tanuj-maheshwari/jpeg-compressor/README.md

-# jpeg-compressor
+# JPEG Compressor
-A simple JPEG compression pipeline imitation.
+A simple JPEG compression and de-compression pipeline imitation.